 Some of the delights the town and the area have to offer include the cleanest beaches in South Wales, numerous golf clubs, a National Nature Reserve, a Norman church at Newton, to name just a few.

 Porthcawl also has Rest Bay Watersports Centre.
 The centre offers surf hire and year-round classes with the award winning Porthcawl Surf School, as well as stand-up paddle board training.
 Also, you can study to become a lifeguard or surf instructor here.

-We are fortunate to have a theatre on our doorstep in the form of the Grand Pavilion.
-Besides providing entertainment through concerts, plays and musical shows, the Pavilion often hosts events organized by local groups.
-Many events have now become regulars on the annual calendar – the Porthcawl Carnival, the Sea Festival, the Jazz weekend, the Celtic Festival, the Christmas Lights Switch-on – and of course the Elvis Festival.
+We are fortunate to have a Theatre on our doorstep in the form of the Grand Pavilion.
+Besides providing entertainment through concerts, plays and musical shows, the Pavilion often hosts events organised by local groups.
+Many events have now become regulars on the annual calendar – the Porthcawl Carnival, the Summer Festival, the Jazz weekend, the Celtic Festival, the Christmas Event – and of course the Elvis Festival.
 Others such as Carols in the Pavilion and the Summer Music celebration are becoming regular features.
 Click Here for Experience Porthcawl.
 Information on Food & Drink - Accommodation - Events - Shopping - Golf and much more.

 In 1999, Porthcawl was twinned with St Sebastien sur Loire in northern France.
 The fact that the twinning, and the friendship, is still going strong is a matter of great pride to all the people involved in this international initiative.